 When you are easily found in searches and provide relevant information to people looking for answers to questions they may have, it helps you cultivate trust and credibility as a business.

-People will learn to go to you when they need your products or services because you’re top-of-mind for them.
+People will learn to turn to you when they need your products or services because you are top of mind for them.

 You can also continue building on your online authority.
 For example, you’ll get more natural links to your site as you focus on SEO, improving your content rankings.